PREP-NexT/PREP-SHOT/doc/source/User_guide.rst

   * - init storage level
     - Initial storage level of different storage technologies.
-    - To modelling the initial storage level of energy storage.
+    - To model the initial storage level of energy storage.

   * - lifetime
     - Lifetime of different technologies.